-Step 14: Database Connections for Product Library Users
+Step 14: Create Database Connections for Product Library Users

 Database connections need to be created for the other product library users if the product library is stored in Oracle.
-Create a database connection in ArcCatalog with the PRODLIBUSER user; this will be the product library sde connection.
+Create a database connection in ArcCatalog with the PRODLIBUSER user; this will be the product library ArcSDE connection.

 Note: If you are using database authentication, type the user name of the product library user for which you want to create a database connection.

-Step 15: Product Library Permissions
+Step 15: Assign Product Library Permissions

-There are two different levels of interaction with the product library in a Spatial Database $\operatorname{Engine}^{\mathsf{TM}}(\operatorname{SDE}^{\mathsf{TM}})$ implementation of the product library: administrators and users.
+There are two different levels of interaction with the product library in a Spatial Database Engine[TM] (SDE[TM]) implementation of the product library: administrators and users.
 These levels of access are controlled through ArcCatalog database connections.
 The administrators manage the overall product library including the structure, components, and user permissions.
-This level of permissions through ArcCatalog database connections is related to the database role CKB_USERS.
+This level of permissions through ArcCatalog database connections is related to the database role CKB USERS.

-Users can have varying degrees of access to parts of the product library based on whether they have edit, read/write, or read-only permissions based on their Windows® login.
+Users can have varying degrees of access to parts of the product library determined by whether they have edit, read/write, or read-only permissions based on their Windows login.
 Using the administrator's database connection, user accounts are created for anyone who is going to have access to the product library.
 To create a new user, you must first add the person as a product library user, then assign permissions.

-Learn more about product library permissions at help.arcgis.com/en/arcgisdesktop/10.0/help/index.html#/Product_library_permissions/010300000043000000/.
+Learn more about product library permissions: resources.arcgis.com/en/help/main/10.2/index.html#/Product_library_permissions/010300000043000000/